fbpx Print

 Instructions

 1. In a small saucepan, combine pineapple juice and cottage cheese.
-Heat on medium low just until 110F.
+Heat on medium-low just until 110F.
 This will take about 2-4 minutes.
-Meanwhile, add yeast, 1 cup of flour, vital wheat gluten (if using), baking soda, salt and honey in a large bowl or in the bowl of a stand mixer.
+Meanwhile, add yeast, 1 cup of flour, vital wheat gluten (if using), baking soda, salt, and honey in a large bowl or in the bowl of a stand mixer.

 2. When the juice and cheese is at least 105F but no warmer than 115F, add to the flour and stir well with a spoon to incorporate into a thick paste.

-4. Add remaining flour if needed, 2 Tbsp at a time, until dough is smooth and elastic.
+4. Add remaining flour if needed, 2 Tbsp at a time, until the dough is smooth and elastic.
 You want the dough to mostly pull away from the sides of the bowl, but it will not entirely.
 It is better for the dough to be slightly sticky than over-floured.

 6. Generously butter and flour a 9×13 baking dish.

 7. Turn dough into a lightly floured surface and punch down to remove air bubbles.
 Divide the dough into 2 parts.
 Divide each part into 6 pieces.
-Shape each piece into a smooth ball (see shaping tip) and place in the baking dish.
+Shape each piece into a smooth ball (see shaping tip) and place it in the baking dish.

 8. Cover and let rise again, about 1 hour.